Scalable mixed-domain Gaussian process modeling and model reduction for longitudinal data: Results

-\section{RESULTS}
+on the diagonal.
+See derivation in \secname~S3.4.
+This means that basis functions with a higher frequency in the sine wave (larger $b$) are penalized more.

-We demonstrate the scalability and accuracy of the presented approach using experiments with simulated and real data.
-In all experiments we use the Dynamic HMC algorithm of Stan (version 2.27) \citep{carpenter2017}, with target acceptance rate set to $0.95$, for MCMC sampling the parameters of our approximate models\footnote{Code will be made available at \url{https://github.com/jtimonen/scalable-mixed-domain-GPs}.}.
-All models are fitted by running four independent MCMC chains for 2000 iterations each, discarding the first half of each chain as warmup.
-In all experiments, we use Student-$t$ priors with $20$ degrees of freedom for the $\alpha$ kernel parameters, log-normal priors with mean 0 and scale 1 for kernel lengthscale parameters $\ell$.
-In Experiments 1 and 2 the noise variance parameter $\sigma^2$ of the Gaussian observation model has an Inverse-Gamma prior with shape parameters $\alpha=1$ and $\beta=2$.
-Priors are on normalized data scale, meaning that continuous variables are standardized to zero mean and unit variance during inference.
+\section{Results}

-In all experiments we use the same number of basis functions $B$ for each approximate continuous kernel.
-We use also for all approximate components the same domain scaling factor $c$, which is defined so that $\Omega=[L,L]$ with $L$ being $c$ times the half-range of the continuous covariate of the approximated kernel \citep{riutortmayol2020}.
+We confirm the scalability and accuracy of the presented approach using experiments with simulated and real data.
+Code for reproducing the experiments is publicly available \footnote{\url{https://github.com/jtimonen/scalable-mixed-domain-GPs}}.
+In the same way as the earlier \texttt{lgpr} package \citep{timonen2021}, the new R package \texttt{lgpr2} has a user-friendly interface based on the formula syntax in R and fits the described longitudinal approximate GP models using Stan \citep{carpenter2017}.

-Experiments 1-2 are run on a modern CentOS 7 computing cluster and Experiment 3 on a laptop computer.
+In all experiments, used the same number of basis functions $B$ for each approximate continuous kernel, and for all approximate components the same domain scaling factor $c$, which is defined so that $\Omega=[-L,L]$ with $L$ being $c$ times the half-range of the continuous covariate of the approximated kernel \citep{riutortmayol2020}.
+Additional experiment details are documented in \secname~S1.1.